helsingborg-stad/redirect/README.md

 - hbg: For domains on the helsingborg account
 - famhbg: For domains on the familjen helsingborg account
 - hbgproxy: For domains needing to be certified with the proxy domain (Basically *.helsingborg.se)
+- ignore: For any domains where you don't need an cert to be specifically generated, i.e if you've made a wildcard domain.

 ## Generating the Caddyfile